Rickelll/1st-/README.md

 3. Are there differences in performance between stores and store types?
 4. Do markdowns differ between holiday and non-holiday weeks?

+## Hypothesis and Validation

+1. Hypotheses:
+- *Average weekly sales differ between stores*
+- *Sales trends change based on the time of year*
+- *Markdown activity is higher during holiday weeks than during non-holiday weeks*
+- *Different store types may vary in size leading to differences in sales volume*

+## Validation Methods

+2. Validation Methods:
+- *We consider that stores differ in their average weekly sales performance.*
+  - *A comparison of average weekly sales across all stores can help in investigating if this is true.*
+- *We consider that weekly sales trends change over time and differ across stores, reflecting store-specific and seasonal patterns.*
+  - *A trend analysis of weekly sales over time for each store can help in investigating if this is true.*
+- *We consider that markdown promotional activity is higher during holiday weeks than during non-holiday weeks.*
+  - *A comparison of total markdown values between holiday and non-holiday periods can help in investigating if this is true.*
+- *We consider that store type influences sales performance, where stores of different types achieve different average weekly sales.*
+ - *A comparison of average weekly sales across store types can help in investigating if this is true.*